CarlosAMolina/contacts/README.md

 ## Tests

+The integration tests require:

+- `sqlx` must be installed: `cargo install sqlx-cli`.
-The integration tests require the database to be running.
+- The database must be running.

+Run the tests with:

 ```bash
 make test